Goat Shelter Options for Your Herd

 How Big Should the Goat and Sheep Shelter Be?

 Having a goat shelter ready before winter arrives is part of good herd management.
-If you are facing your first winter with goats, you may be asking what type of goat shelter should you choose.
+If you are facing your first winter with goats, you may be asking what type of goat shelter you should choose.
 The goats may have already shown you what they think about the wet weather.
-Goats don’t appreciate being wet, or standing on wet ground.
+Goats don’t appreciate being wet or standing on wet ground.
 While most goats are capable of keeping warm enough without being in an enclosed barn, just exactly what do they need for winter goat shelter accommodations?

 I am sure you had some type of goat shelter for your herd before you brought them home.
-Now that winter is quickly approaching you are wondering if the shelter is enough to keep the goats comfortable during the long cold winter.
+Now that winter is quickly approaching, you are wondering if the shelter is enough to keep the goats comfortable during the long, cold winter.
 The first thing to do before beginning to build or purchase a new shelter is to check with the local zoning office.
 There may be permits or regulations to consider before starting any building project.
-After you have the all clear to go ahead with the project, take into consideration the type of goats you are housing.
+After you have the all-clear to go ahead with the project, take into consideration the type of goats you are housing.

 Housing for Dairy and Breeding